urbanairship/ios-library/README.rst

 integrate Urban Airship services into your iOS applications.
 This entire project will allow you to build the library files and all sample projects.
 If you just want to include the library in your app, you can simply download the latest ``libUAirship.zip`` and a sample project.
-These zips contain a pre-compiled universal arm6/arm7 library.
+These zips contain a pre-compiled universal arm6/arm7/i386 library.
-We do not support i386 or simulator usage.

 Working with the Library
 ------------------------